phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/README.md

 # Porto-Seguro-autoinsurance-claim-probability-prediction(PCA)
 ## Introduction
-Porto Seguro, one of Brazil’s largest auto and homeowner insurance companies, completely agrees with inaccuracies in car insurance company’s claim predictions raise the cost of insurance for good drivers and reduce the price for bad ones.
+Porto Seguro, one of Brazil’s largest auto and homeowner insurance companies, completely agrees with that inaccuracies in car insurance company’s claim predictions raise the cost of insurance for good drivers and reduce the price for bad ones.
 The goal of this project is build a model to predict the probability that a driver will initiate an auto insurance claim in the next year.

 ## Data Source
 The data is taken from a Kaggle dataset: [PCA analysis with Decision Tree](https://www.kaggle.com/priyasd/portoseguro)